Sathurshanan-Manoharan/Sathurshanan-Manoharan/README.md

 - 🌱 I’m currently learning **React and Flutter**

-- 👨‍💻 All of my projects are available at <a href="sathurshanan.me"/>sathurshanan.me</a>
+- 👨‍💻 All of my projects are available in <a href="https://www.sathurshanan.me"/>my portfolio</a>.

 - 📫 How to reach me **shathurshmanoharan@gmail.com**